dumbo25/unsed_rpi/README.md

 raspi-config must be run before these scripts.

-Removing these pacakges isn't really necessary.
-They do save microSD Card space.
+Some of the scripts remove pacakges, which isn't really necessary.
+Removing the packages does save microSD Card space.
 And if any of the packages start services, then these services will not run, which could save some CPU processing time.
+This is more valuable on an RPi0 and of little value on an RPi4.

+Other scripts set up harden the RPi from common security hacks.

+One script adds rpi_monitor.

 A more detailed description of setting up a Raspberry Pi and the [Raspberry Pi OS is in this link](https://sites.google.com/site/cartwrightraspberrypiprojects/home/steps/setup-raspberry-pi-3-with-raspbian)

 ## rpi_setup.sh
-Runs a bunch of commands to setup a Raspberry Pi, including the two scripts below.
+This is the master script and runs the other scripts.

 Download the script
 ```